learnscripture/learnscripture.net/docs/development_setup.rst

      $ rabbitmqctl add_vhost learnscripture
      $ rabbitmqctl set_permissions -p learnscripture learnscripture ".*" ".*" ".*"

-   You will also need to add 'learnscripture' and 'learnscripture.local' as aliases for 127.0.0.1 in /etc/hosts
+   You will also need to add 'learnscripture.local' as aliases for 127.0.0.1 in /etc/hosts

 6. Create a file ``config/secrets.json`` containing at least the following: